faster-cpython/benchmarking-public/results/bm-20230806-3.13.0a0-9016d52/bm-20230806-darwin-arm64-brandtbucher-uops_enabled-3.13.0a0-9016d52-vs-3.11.0.md

 Benchmark hidden because not significant (2): async_tree_memoization, tornado_http
 Ignored benchmarks (17) of results/bm-20221024-3.11.0-deaf509/bm-20221024-darwin-arm64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift
 Ignored benchmarks (1) of results/bm-20230806-3.13.0a0-9016d52/bm-20230806-darwin-arm64-brandtbucher-uops_enabled-3.13.0a0-9016d52.json: dask

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.06x
+- 95% likely to have a slowdown of 1.05x
+- 99% likely to have a slowdown of 1.04x